Martin Travers

+Art historian Peter Cormack comments that Travers "translated the style of his graphic work into an urbane, eclectic idiom applicable to stained glass and several other forms of ecclesiastical decoration".

 Martin Travers was one of the most influential British stained glass artists of the twentieth century.
 From around 1918 until 1926 he rented a studio from Lowndes & Drury at the Glass House, Fulham.
 Lowndes & Drury continued to cut, fire, glaze and fix his windows after he established his own studio.
 Travers was awarded the Grand Prix for stained glass at the 1925 International Exposition of Modern Industrial and Decorative Arts in Paris (French: Exposition internationale des Arts décoratifs et industriels modernes) – the exhibition which gave rise to the term 'Art Deco'.
 In the same year he was appointed chief instructor in stained glass at the Royal College of Art: a position he held until his death in London in 1948.

-Travers, who came to regard Whall's approach to stained glass design as over-personal, developed a refined, eclectic style which can appear at once both modern and traditional.
+Regarding Whall's approach to stained glass design as over-personal, Travers developed a sophisticated, refined style which can appear at once both modern and traditional.
 His long-standing chief assistant John E Crawford wrote that, as features of architectural decoration, Travers' windows were designed and made to harmonise with their surroundings, and that "his glass was of no fixed period, but became one with architecture of every different period".
 Significant large five-light and tracery windows may be seen at St George's, Headstone, Harrow and the Great Hall of Christchurch Arts Centre (originally Canterbury College), New Zealand, installed in 1937 and 1938 respectively.

 His agnosticism notwithstanding, Martin Travers' name is often connected with the Anglo-Catholic movement, especially the ultramontane wing which favoured a Baroque style of church furnishing.
 In the 1920s he designed and constructed a number of spectacular reredos for this constituency, often employing affordable materials such as plywood, whitewood, papier mache, embossed wallpaper, and tinted varnished foil to achieve the desired effect; which has meant that some of this work has not weathered well.
 The most notable examples of these furnishings are in central London: the re-fashioned reredos in St Mary's, Bourne Street, Pimlico, c.
 1920, and the remarkable Art Deco Churrigueresque altarpiece in St Augustine's, Queen's Gate, South Kensington, 1927.
 A facet of the past glory of the Anglo-Catholic Congresses depicted by John Betjeman, Travers' stage sets included a huge triptych erected in the Royal Albert Hall in 1927: such was the "Travers baroque" under which, in those "waking days", the "Faith was taught and fanned to a golden blaze".